How to Build an App Like Donorbox: Nonprofit Donation Management

 The donation form widget is the most-used component you will build.
 It runs on someone else's website with someone else's CSS.
 Build it as a self-contained iframe with its own styling, not as a JavaScript widget that inherits the host page's CSS.
 One CSS inheritance conflict in a WordPress theme can break the form layout for every donor who visits that page.

-If you're scoping a donation management platform for a nonprofit or foundation, a 2-week discovery sprint is the right first step.
+The right first step is a 2-week discovery sprint.
 It maps your fund structure, donor data model, CRM integration requirements, and compliance needs, then produces a technical specification and milestone plan before any code is written.
+You know the cost and scope before committing to a build.

 Frequently asked questions

-An MVP costs $80K-$130K and takes 8-12 weeks.
+An MVP costs $40K-$70K and takes 8-10 weeks.
 This includes the embeddable donation form, Stripe one-time and recurring giving, donor CRM with giving history, automated tax receipt PDFs, fundraising campaign tracking, and basic reporting including LYBUNT.
+A full build with peer-to-peer fundraising, fund routing, and Salesforce integration runs $70K-$110K.
 Organizations that build custom typically recover the cost within 2-3 years from eliminated Donorbox fees alone, plus the value of owning donor data.

 Stripe Subscriptions handles recurring giving.
 The donor selects monthly, quarterly, or annual giving frequency at checkout.
 Stripe charges the card automatically on the same date each period.
 Failed payments trigger a dunning sequence: three retry attempts over five days, followed by an email asking the donor to update their card.
 Stripe's webhook system sends events to your platform for every charge attempt so donor records stay current.